tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ### publish

-Publishes event to event server from provided input data file or cli params.
+Publishes an event to event server from provided input data file or cli params.

  * `-e`, `--event`      event key to publish
  * `--data`             absolute file path which contains event in json format